markus7017/myfiles/carnet/READMEbeta.md

 ## Additional Notes

-### General

-* The binding is developed an tested on OH version 2.5.8 and 2.5.9.

-* Different vehicle models or markets (EU/US/CN) while result in different channels and available control functions

 ### Reporting a problem/bug

 If you encounter a problem you could put the binding into DEBUG or TRACE mode.
-Check the [community thread](https://github.com/markus7017/myfiles/tree/master/carnetZ/ first - maybe others already solved the problem:.
+Check the [community thread](https://community.openhab.org/t/carnet-binding-implemented-myaudi-volkgswagen-vw-id-skoda-seat/92378) first - maybe others already solved the problem:.

 - open OH console (execute "openhab-cli console")
 - set the bindings's log level: "log:set DEBUG org.openhab.binding.carnet" or "log:set TRACE org.openhab.binding.carnet" for even more details